High taxation makes 2022 economy bleak — ACCI

 He called for strong synergy between the public and private sectors to weather through the storms that might hit the business environment, while the Chamber was committed and ready to support government at all levels in the drive to grow the economy, create wealth and resolve national economic challenges.

-He acknowledged many interventions of the government to enhance and boost economic opportunities, and noted the constraints confronting government in the area of low revenue and mounting expenditure.
+He acknowledged many interventions of the government to enhance and boost economic opportunities and noted the constraints confronting the government in the area of low revenue and mounting expenditure.

 But he pointed out the persistent insecurity challenge in the country, which has significantly affected the ease of doing business.